YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 * Skill:
   * Deal +35% damage to DD/CL.
-  * May equip the 283mm SKC28, but shouldn't.
+  * May equip the 283mm SKC28, but shouldn't unless there are shields to shoot over.

-* Recommended Loadouts:
-  * [General Purpose] Prototype Triple 203mm AA Gun; 533mm quintuple conventional torpedoes; 40mm Quad Bofors; Research Hydraulic Gear; Oxytorp
-  * [Poverty] 203mm Mounted Main Gun; 533mm quintuple conventional torpedoes; 40mm Quad Bofors; Toolbox; Hydraulic Gear or Naval Camo

 - Desc:
 >Too large for mere CA and too small for proper BCs, these Pocket Battleships are odd creatures.